 Earnings per share can be calculated in a number of ways.
 There are two basic formulas for calculating earnings per share known as basic earnings per share and weighted earnings per share.
 These formulas are given below-

-The first formula uses the total number of outstanding shares to calculate earnings per share.
-However, in the actual world, analysts utilized the weighted average outstanding shares as the denominator in computations.
-However, the number of outstanding shares fluctuates throughout time, thus they decided to utilize outstanding shares at the end of the year.
+In the first formula, a total number of outstanding shares are used in the calculations of earnings per share.
+But in the real world, analysts used weighted average outstanding shares as the denominator in calculations.
+But the number of outstanding shares changes with the time factor, so they preferred to use outstanding shares at the end of the year.

-Sometimes diluted profits per share are indicated in the company’s financial filings.
-Diluted profits per share also include options, warrants, and convertible bonds, which can influence the total number of outstanding shares if exercised by the corporation.
+Sometimes, diluted earnings per share are also mentioned in the financial reports of the company.
+Diluted earnings per share also include options, warrants, and convertible bonds which can affect the number of total outstanding shares whenever exercised by the company.

 Net income